vedantchandra/wdtools/docs/install.rst

 Downloading and Installing wdtools
 ++++++++++++++++++++++++++++++++++++

+Please note that wdtools is only supported and tested for Python 3.7 and 3.8.
+The installation will load particular versions of certain libararies like ``numpy`` and ``tensorflow``.
+Therefore, it is strongly recommended that you use ``wdtools`` in its own virtual environment using a manager like ``conda``.

 The simplest way to install wdtools is to clone the GitHub repository into any directory of your choice:

 .. code-block:: bash